📊 How We Test & Score

 🧾 How It Scored

-Flow & Pressure: In our timed test, the Duo filled 1 gallon in 35.7 seconds, compared to 27.5 seconds unfiltered — about a 30% slowdown.
-In practice, shower pressure still felt strong and steady, even with both cartridges inline.
+In our timed test the Duo filled 1 gallon in 35.7 seconds compared to 27.5 seconds unfiltered, about a 30% slowdown.
+In practice shower pressure felt strong and steady with both cartridges inline.

-Ease of Use: Tool-free install on a standard shower arm took less than 5 minutes.
+Tool-free install on a standard shower arm took under 5 minutes.
 The side-loading cartridges make swaps simpler than full head replacements.
-Filters are rated for 8,000 gallons (~6 months) with replacements around $25 a set.
+Filters are rated for 8,000 gallons, roughly 6 months, with replacements around $25 a set.

 #8.
 PUR Plus Faucet Filter